Getting Started at Southeast Community College

 - DHHS Agency Request for Information from Adult and Child Abuse Neglect Register/Registry

 A non-refundable service fee of $45 will be charged to your SCC student account at the time the background check is required or prior to registration for a particular course.
-The CBC will be conducted by Secured Data Services of Fremont, NE.
+The CBC will be conducted by Secured Data Services of Fremont, Nebraska.

 SCC is responsible for reporting to all affiliate institutions the results and completion of the CBC by all students who will be interacting or attending experiences at the affiliate site.
 No student will be allowed to begin an SCC clinical/practicum/internship experience if the report has not been completed.

 A criminal history involving one or more felony offenses will generally be disqualifying.
-A criminal history involving only misdemeanor offenses will generally be disqualifying only if the offense(s) involve:
+A criminal history involving only misdemeanor offenses will generally be disqualifying if the offense(s) involve:

 - a crime of violence